osmandapp/web/main/docs/user/widgets/quick-action.md

 :::note

 - Each action must have a unique name.
-- Screens 1, 2, and others are created automatically when the number of actions in the list increases to 6 items.
+- The screens, labeled numerically as Screen 1, Screen 2, etc., are created automatically when the number of actions in the list increases to 6 items.

 :::